LeonTrii/Playground/Calculators/README.md

 Chemistry-Conversions: A chemistry conversion program to help convert energy units and the temperature.
 I created this for my chemistry class to avoid googling extensively to check my answers.
 While the results aren't 100 percent accurate, it is good enough to check my answers.

+Grade Calculator: A way to check my grade if I do poorly on an assignment.

 Interest: An interest calculator.

 Math Class: Made my own math class.